-UCC General Minister and President calls for prayers for people of Australia
+UCC leaders call for prayers for people of Australia

 The devastating brushfires in Australia have now claimed the lives of three American firefighters, bringing the number of people killed in the historic disaster to 33.
 And as the flames continue displace residents, destroy property and threaten wildlife habitats, an ecumenical partner of the United Church of Christ is reaching out to church members asking for prayers.